• Skip to main content

 Prep and wash: Break the tips off the green beans and break them into one to two-inch pieces, or your preferred size.
 Wash the beans in a clean and sterilized sink twice by filling the sink with the beans and cold water, then place them in a strainer.

-Sterilize the jars: Jars can be sterilized in a number of ways, but I like to place my jars and rings in the dishwasher and run them through the sterilizing cycle.
+Sterilize the jars: Jars can be sterilized in several ways, but I like to place my jars and rings in the dishwasher and run them through the sterilizing cycle.
 I pull the jars out of the dishwasher when the cycle is complete and the jars are still hot.
 Another method is to submerge the canning jars into a large pot of water and bring it to a gentle simmer for 10 minutes to sterilize them.
 Keep the jars in the hot water until they are ready to pack and fill.

 Prepare the brine: In a large stock pot, bring water to a boil over high heat.
 Once it boils, reduce to medium heat and keep the water hot until you’re ready to use.